MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-default-network-access-policies-virtual-machines.md

     :::image type="content" source="./media/manage-default-network-access-policies-virtual-machines/no-protection-1.png" alt-text="Screenshot showing the No protection option selected for VMs in Windows Admin Center." lightbox="./media/manage-default-network-access-policies-virtual-machines/no-protection-1.png":::

 - **Open some ports** - Choose this option to go with default policies.
 The default policies block all inbound access and allow all outbound access.
-You can optionally enable inbound access to one or more well defined ports, for example, HTTP, HTTPS, SSH or RDP as per your requirements.
+You can optionally enable inbound access to one or more well defined ports, for example, HTTP, HTTPS, SSH, or RDP as per your requirements.

     :::image type="content" source="./media/manage-default-network-access-policies-virtual-machines/ports-to-open-1.png" alt-text="Screenshot showing the ports that can be opened on VMs specified during VM creation in Windows Admin Center." lightbox="./media/manage-default-network-access-policies-virtual-machines/ports-to-open-1.png":::